 Collaborating with these tools can be quite intimidating for the first time, but like anything else, as long as you keep practicing, the quality of your presentation will improve over time.

 What Topics are You Interested in Teaching

-Chances are, your unique skills can be used in a variety of ways, but to provide a good learning outcome, the class must be something that interest the audience without overwhelming information.
+Chances are, your unique skills can be used in a variety of ways, but to provide a good learning outcome, the class must be something that interests the audience without overwhelming information.
 Hence, narrowing down to a specific topic will make your video content much more relevant and easy to understand.
 So, how do you go about finding for the right topic?

 The answers can actually be found on Google.
 Nowadays, the search engines are the most go-to platforms to learn new things and the good news is, these queries, specifically known as keywords, are captured and presented to other users as well.
 Have you noticed how Google rolls out other phrases while you type in your search term?

-Over here, Google is suggesting relevant keywords to ‘how to make paper flowers’ that are trending in the among the users.
+Over here, Google is suggesting relevant keywords to ‘how to make paper flowers’ that are trending in among the users.
 This more or less reflects what people actually want to know and learn.
 Besides that, Google trend is also a good place to visualize what’s popular online.